nhu-yen-315/Sales-analysis-for-market-expansion-in-a-global-retail-chain-Superstore-with-Power-BI/README.md

 ###  ❓Business Questions:
 The project aims to solve questions: <br>
 ✔️ Identify markets with good sales performance <br>
-✔️ Identify high-demand products and sales trends <br>
+✔️ Identify key products <br>
 ✔️ Provide actionable insights through Power BI dashboards

 ### 🎯Project Outcome:
-Here are insights after the analysis:
+Here are insights after the analysis: <br>
-✔️
+✔️ APAC, EU and US are the top three markets of the company. <br>
-✔️
+✔️ EMEA is a young and most potential market with the fastest year-over-year growth in sales. <br>
-✔️
+✔️ Technological products generate the most sales and profit to the company.

 ---
 ## 📂 Dataset Description & Data Modeling